 Pest description and crop damage Early instar larvae are light green/yellow with dark stripes down the back; older larvae can be up to 0.75 inch long and are yellow/tan with a brown head.
 They feed inside mint rhizomes and on mint roots, from late July through September and early October in some years.
-This pest is present and can severely reduce stands in most mint-producing areas.
+This pest can severely reduce stands in most mint-producing areas.

 Scouting and thresholds Sample mint after harvest in late August through mid-September, when most larvae are large enough to detect, but have not caused much damage.